steelexu/RoboND_mapping/report.md

 # Map My World

 ## Abstract
+SLAM is computational problem of constructing or updating a map of an unknown environment.SLAM algorithms need to be tailored to specified environment.
+We will discuss such engineering consideration in following work.
 This project complete the mapping task with provided environment and customized world, work including: setup the world, equip the robot, and debugging with ros tool.
 Utilizing  with rtab-slam toolchain, environment's 2d   occupancy grid map and 3D point cloud are generated

 ## Introduction